 Dr. Strickland is Past President of the American Academy of Orthopaedic Surgeons, the American Society for Surgery of the Hand, and the Foundation for Surgical Research and Education, and has served on the Executive Committee of the Academic Orthopaedic Society.

 In 1996, Dr. Strickland received the First St. Vincent Hospital Distinguished Physician Award.
 Selected by his colleagues and peers, the award recognized his outstanding patient care and the contributions he has made to medicine on a regional, nation and international level.
 He also received the Humanitarian Award and the Volunteer of the Year awards from the Arthritis Foundation, Indiana Chapter in 2002 and 2003.

 Dr. Strickland has written over 200 scientific articles, book chapters and commentaries, and editorials, and has given over 800 lectures and presentations at meetings, symposia, conferences and instructional courses, locally, nationally and internationally.
 His writings and presentations have concentrated of disorders of the hand and upper extremity, medical ethics, and patient care.
 In recent years, Dr. Strickland has concentrated his practice on the management of arthritic disorders of the wrist and hand.

-Although no longer acepting new patients at RHSI, Dr. Strickland continues to consult with our practice regularly and now practices at Rush Memorial Hospital in Rushville, IN.
+Although no longer practicing at RHSI, Dr. Strickland continues to consult with our practice to advise on difficult cases.